Health & Nutrition

 So a claim that one has "done years of peer-reviewed medical research" carries serious weight - if it's true.
 It's easy to look up scientific papers and their authors on science-oriented venues like Google Scholar.
 A search for the promoter's name on Google Scholar turns up NO publications in peer-reviewed journals, scientific conferences, or any other science-related publication, and he doesn't appear to be qualified to publish in such a venue.
 The information in the bird magazine articles is apparently based on anecdote, internet marketing claims, and extrapolating limited human data to birds without knowing how applicable it is.
 This does not meet scientific standards of evidence and is not an acceptable basis for a peer-reviewed paper.

-An Australian researcher with the same name as the tea promoter published a small number of papers related to topics like weather forecasting and water flow in Australian agriculture, but this is clearly not the same person.
+An Australian researcher with the same name as the tea promoter published a small number of papers about topics like weather forecasting and water flow in Australian agriculture, but this is clearly not the same person.

 The health risks of specific teas

 The bird magazine articles cited at the top of the article go into detail about the claimed benefits of a wide variety of teas, with no mention of possible health risks.
 This section of the article will fill that gap with a discussion of the risks.